tdesposito/Pi-Appliance/builder/README.md

 * A Web-based User Interface which allows you to monitor, configure and control the appliance
 * Automatic update of appliance code (both custom and system) upon appliance startup

-## Configure Secrets
+## Edit Secret Parameters
-Here we collect the various secrets
+Here we collect the various passwords, access keys and other secrets needed for the appliance to operate.

-We store passwords, access keys and other secrets in `./secrets/secrets.json` which is **EXCLUDED FROM VERSION CONTROL BY .`gitignore`**.
+We store these in `./secrets/secrets.json` which is **EXCLUDED FROM VERSION CONTROL BY .`gitignore`**.

 ## Commit Updates To Repository
 **Only available if you have un-managed or un-staged local changes.**